mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 Objects and arrays (which are a specific kind of object) provide ways to group several values into a single value.
 Conceptually, this allows us to put a bunch of related things in a bag and run around with the bag, instead of trying to wrap our arms around all of the individual things and trying to hold on to them separately.

-Most values in JavaScript have properties, the exceptions being null and undefined.
-Properties are accessed using value.propName or `value["propName"]`.
+Most values in JavaScript have properties, the exceptions being `null` and `undefined`.
+Properties are accessed using `value.propName` or `value["propName"]`.
 Objects tend to use names for their properties and store more or less a fixed set of them.
 Arrays, on the other hand, usually contain varying numbers of conceptually identical values and use numbers (starting from 0) as the names of their properties.

-There are some named properties in arrays, such as length and a number of methods.
+There *are* some named properties in arrays, such as `length` and a number of methods.
 Methods are functions that live in properties and (usually) act on the value they are a property of.

 Objects can also serve as maps, associating values with names.
-The in operator can be used to find out whether an object contains a property with a given name.
-The same keyword can also be used in a for loop (for (var name in object)) to loop over an object’s properties.
+The `in` operator can be used to find out whether an object contains a property with a given name.
+The same keyword can also be used in a `for` loop (`for (var name in object)`) to loop over an object’s properties.

 ## Exercises